Kalashnikov Concern: First years

-An armory in the city of Izhevsk was established by the order of the Emperor of All Russia Alexander I on 10 June 1807 and Andrey Deryabin, the chief mining engineer of the city's iron works, was put in charge with both construction and operation.
-Architect Semyon Emelianovich Dudin and Deryabin both developed a general long-term plan of further complex growth of the armory.
-The armory would be located at the bank of the Izh River, mainly due to the proximity of iron works, which immediately solved all the raw material supply problems.
+On 10 June 1807 by the decree of the Emperor of All Russias Alexander I a firearms factory was established in the city of Izhevsk, the construction and operation of which was headed by the chief mining engineer of the city ironworks Andrey Deryabin.
+Architects, Semyon Yemelyanovich Dudin and Andrey Deryabin developed a long-term master plan for further comprehensive development of the arsenal.
+Due to the proximity of the ironworks, the armory was supposed to be built on the bank of the Izh River, which immediately solved the problem of raw material supply.

-Deryabin employed Russian and Udmurtian plowmen living in the city.
-At that time, plowmen were to migrate to the armory and work there.
-Settlements nearby were released from this rule, but had to provide the armory with wagons, horses and harnessing.
-Deryabin also hired foreign armory specialists to guide the Russian craftsmen.
-In 1807, the Armory produced 7 long guns, 5 pair of pistols, and 6 backswords.
+Deryabin employed Russian and Udmurtian agricultural workers living in the city.
+At that time, agricultural workers had to settle in the arsenal and work there.
+Neighboring settlements were exempt from this rule, but they had to provide the arsenal with carts, horses and harnesses.
+Deryabin also hired foreign arsenal experts to train Russian craftsmen; in 1807 the arsenal produced seven long guns, five pistols and six backswords.

 The first weapons developed by the armory were the No. 15 17.7mm muskets, produced in the autumn of 1807.
 In 1808, the musket was later mass-produced for infantry equipping.
 The plant supplied the Imperial Russian Army with over 6,000 of the No. 15 17.7mm muskets.
-The armory also produced rifles, muskets, carbines, and flint blunderbusses for cavalry in 1809.
-The venture also produced pistols and gun parts and remelted trophy weapons.
-Firearms were produced at a rapid pace for the Russian Army during the Napoleonic Wars, mainly in the French invasion of Russia, even though construction of the armory had not been finished yet.
-During the first four years, the factory produced 2,000 long guns.
-In 1814, the output grew up to 10,000 guns and almost 2,500 backswords.
-By 1830, the armory achieved the desired annual output of 25,000 long guns and 5,000 backswords.
+In 1809, the arsenal produced rifles, muskets, carbines, and flint explosives for cavalry units.
+It also produced pistols and gun parts and remelted trophy weapons.
+During the Napoleonic Wars, especially during the French invasion of Russia, firearms were quickly produced for the Russian army, even though the arsenal had not been finished yet.
+In the first four years, the factory produced 2,000 long-barreled guns; in 1814, production increased to 10,000 guns and 2,500 swords; by 1830, desired annual output was 25,000 long-barreled guns and 5,000 backswords.

-Ten stone plants, several wooden constructions and a towered main building for the armory were erected in 1811–1816.
-By 1817, construction of the main armory building had been finished.
-It had 4 floors and was one of the first multistory industrial buildings in Russia.
-The manufacturing process was multilevel: it began with rough preparatory works (at lower floors) and finished with assembly of arms (at higher floors).
+Between 1811 and 1816, ten stone factory buildings, several wooden buildings and the main tower-like building of the arsenal were constructed.
+In 1817, the construction of the main arsenal building was completed.
+This four-story building was one of the first multi-storey industrial buildings in Russia.
+The production process was multi-layered, starting with rough preparatory work (on the lower floors) and ending with the assembly of weapons (on the upper floors).